See Also Fixed-Price Model Contract

 In general, the contractor is looking for the lowest price that he thinks can win him the job, and still provide him a fair profit.
 If he sees the job as fairly unattractive in one way or another, he may still decide to bid the job, but bid high enough to make it financially worth the anticipated hassles.

-Lowest and best.
-The criteria for selection is typically the “lowest and best bidder,” as you do not want to be obligated to hire the lowest bidder no matter what.
+Lowest and Best.
+The traditional standard for selection is the “lowest and best bidder,” since you do not want to be obligated to hire the lowest bidder no matter what.
 In fact, the low bidder may not turn out to a bargain if they cut corners to save money or pile on change order to drive up the cost of the job.

 There will always be variations in bids, and it is not uncommon for bids to vary by 10% or more.
 If one bidder is dramatically lower than the others, however, perhaps he made an estimating error or interpreted the plans differently.
 If all bidders were asked to submit an itemized schedule of values, you may be able to quickly see where the problem is.
 Accepting a bid that you think is in error is asking for trouble, as the contractor will either try to make up for the shortfall through change orders, cut corners elsewhere – or possibly not complete the job at all.